 Whey may be faster-acting and have some minor additional benefits, but are you really going to see those benefits directly?
 I don't know if you will.

-Ph.D.
-Associate Professor of Nutrition and Excercise Science, Central Washington University
+- Kelly Pritchett, Ph.D.
+Associate Professor of Nutrition and Exercise Science, Central Washington University

 1. Additional Nutritional Benefit